-More than 3,000 agents were secretly trained here during world war two, learning how to jump safely off moving trains and how to kill silently.
+More than 3,000 agents were secretly trained here during world war two, developing survival skills, learning how to derail trains and how to kill silently.
 Our extensive collection of SOE (Special Operations Executive) material focuses on the people and places connected with Arisaig, and includes information on Czech agents who trained here.

 It was said that Arisaig’s rough terrain was ideal for strengthening agents’ ankles before they parachuted into enemy territory.